The R2D2 Prior for Generalized Linear Mixed Models: Variance Decomposition and the R2D2 prior

-The shape of the prior looks very similar to that of the location-scale case but the decay of the tails is of note.
-The prior for $W$ has exponential-decaying tails on the scale of $\mbox{E}(Y|\eta)=e^\eta$ as seen in (\ref{deriv:PoissW}).
+We plot this distribution in Figure \ref{fig:W_prior} and show that shape of the prior looks very similar to that of the location-scale case.
+We do note, however, that the prior for $W$ has exponential-decaying tails on the scale of $\mbox{E}(Y|\eta)=e^\eta$ as seen in (\ref{deriv:PoissW}).
 But, on the scale of $\log\{\mbox{E}(Y|\eta)\}=\eta$, which is the same scale as $\bbeta$ and $\bu$, the prior has polynomial-decaying tails.
 The value of the prior at 0 is $\infty$ if $a<1$, $be^{\beta_0}$ if $a=1$ and $0$ if $a>1$.

+In the Supplemental Materials, we also include the exact prior distributions for: Poisson with offsets, negative binomial, zero-inflated Poisson, and the Weibull model.